VladislavEkimtcov/ArduinoWaterTank/README.md

 ## How it works
 Once the distance to water is above a threshold, the system will activate the pump with a transistor.
 Once the water reaches a certain level, the pump will be disengaged.

-Pump battery dying or water touching the
+## Cool safety tricks
+If water touches the overflow sensor or is too far, the system will try to disengage the pump (it's either overflowing or the pump ran out of battery and water is running low).
+An alarm LED will light up.

 ## Setup
 Modify the pump as described further.
-Aseemble the breadboard.
+Assemble the breadboard.
 Set the reservoirDepth variable to however deep the water sensor belives your water tank to be.
 Modify the level at which the pump is engaged in the loop() function.
 Attach the sonic sensor so it can ping the deepest point in the tank and tape the water presence sensor at a level that would be considered an overflow.

-## Cool safety tricks
-If water touches the overflow sensor or is too far, the system will try to disengage the pump (it's either overflowing or the pump ran out of battery and water is running low).
-A red LED will light up.

 ## Known problems
-Pump engagement level and levle indicating pump failure are hardcoded in the loop() function.
+Pump engagement level and level indicating pump failure are hardcoded in the loop() function.
 Pump battery may run out.

 ## Hardware
 Arduino